 The Center for STEM Education is located in Carole Sandner Hall, at the heart of campus behind the Main Building and the Basilica of the Sacred Heart.

-To be a premier, transformative center for the teaching and learning of science, technology, engineering, and mathematics.
+To be a premier, transformative Center that engages in research and professional formation to advance the teaching and learning of science, technology, engineering, and mathematics.